 \textbf{Inside integration.} Here the decoder attends to the context representations directly, using its internal representation of the decoded history as query~\citep{tu_learning_2018, kuang_modeling_2018, bawden_evaluating_2018, voita_when_2019, tan_hierarchical_2019}.

-Many of these works found useful to share the parameters (some or all of them) of the current-sentence encoder and the context encoder~\citep{voita_context-aware_2018, li_does_2020}.
-In this way, the amount of contextual parameters to learn, $|\theta_C|$, is drastically reduced, as well as the computation required to encode a sentence.
+Many of these works found it useful to share parameters of current-sentence and context encoders~\citep{voita_context-aware_2018, li_does_2020}.
+In this way, the amount of contextual parameters to learn, $|\theta_C|$, and the computational cost are drastically reduced.
 Shared representation can also be cached to be re-used and further processed by contextual parameters without the need of re-encoding sentences from scratch, which represents an advantage with respect to single-encoder approaches.
-Both single and multi-encoder models can process one or multiple context sentences, from the past or future.
 Most of the approaches proposed in the literature focus on a few previous sentences, where most of the relevant context is concentrated.

-\textbf{Two-step training.} Multi-encoder models are commonly trained following a two-step strategy \cite{tu_learning_2018,zhang_improving_2018,miculicich_document-level_2018,li_does_2020}.
+\textbf{Two-step training.} Multi-encoder models are commonly trained following a two-step strategy \cite{tu_learning_2018,zhang_improving_2018,miculicich_document-level_2018,maruf_document_2018,li_does_2020}.
 The first step consists in training $\theta_S$ independently on a sentence-level parallel corpus $\mathcal{C}_S$.
-Secondarly, contextual parameters $\theta_C$ are trained on a document-level parallel corpus $\mathcal{C}_D$, while fine-tuning or freezing $\theta_S$.
+Secondarily, contextual parameters $\theta_C$ are trained on a document-level parallel corpus $\mathcal{C}_D$, while fine-tuning or freezing $\theta_S$.
 Note that $\mathcal{C}_S$ can also include sentences from $\mathcal{C}_D$.